ramanathanrv/test-dc/docs/iframe.md

     * Make sure that this url is clean and starts with `http`/`https`
     * The url must not contain any query parameters

-# Embedding the iFrame
+### Embedding the iFrame

-Once you have create an `order` and setup the `order_id`, the next step is to render the payment form.
+Once you have create an `order` and know the `order_id`, the next step is to render the payment form.
 For doing this, include the following iFrame in your checkout page.

     <iframe src="https://api.juspay.in/merchant/ipay?order_id=$order_id&merchant_id=$merchant_id"
     width="630" height="400"